joshmoody24/sitcom-simulator/README.md

 ## How it Works
 Sitcom Simulator is essentially duct tape that combines multiple different AI tools into one unholy abomination.
-- GPT-3 generates the video script
+- ChatGPT generates the video script
 - FakeYou generates voices for the characters
 - Stable Diffusion generates images for the characters
-- MoviePy connects the images and voices into a movie
+- FFmpeg connects the images and voices into a movie

 ## Contributions
 Want to help work on this project?
 I'm down!
 Feel free to contribute.
 Hit me up if you have any questions 😘